-So, to assuage our newly-realized ignorance, we began researching how to find and plant “real” garlic in our garden.
-Thankfully, there are plenty of easy-to-find sources on the internet for organic, heirloom hardneck garlic of various sizes, colors and shapes, each with its own unique and nuanced flavor profile.
+To assuage our newly-realized ignorance, we began researching how to find and plant hardneck garlic in our garden.
+Thankfully, there are plenty of easy-to-find sources on the internet for sourcing organic, heirloom hardneck garlic of various sizes, colors, shapes, and flavors.

-We’ve learned that there are roughly 600 currently known sub-varieties of garlic sharing the planet with us, many of which are now available in the western hemisphere thanks to a handful of passionate USDA scientists who brought piles of previously unknown varieties back to the US from the Caucasus region (domesticated garlic’s native soil) during the collapse of the Soviet Union in 1989.
+We’ve also learned that there are roughly 300 currently known varieties of garlic sharing the planet with us.
+Many of these varieties are now available in the western hemisphere thanks to a handful of passionate USDA scientists who brought piles of previously unknown garlic varieties back to the US from the Caucasus region (domesticated garlic’s native soil) during the collapse of the Soviet Union in 1989.

-fourth seventh year of our ever-expanding gardening and garlic experiment.
+We’ve now got many years of garlic-growing experience behind us.
 What we’ve learned is this: garlic is like life—the more you learn about it, the more you realize you don’t know, but the more you want to know, so you keep learning about it.
 Got it?